ICascha/QuantGANs-replication/README.md

 [paper](https://arxiv.org/abs/1907.06673)

 Python files for neural network creation/training, preprocessing and metrics can be found in the backend package.
+Models ought to be trained in Colab or using a PC with a CUDA capable GPU.

 ## Notebook files